iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Firmly Nonexpansive Operators.md

 **Example: Proximal Mapping is Firmly Nonexpansive**

 Due to it requires too many facts about this operator, visit [[../Proximal Operator/Moreau Envelope and Proximal Mapping]] for a coverage of this example.
-Recall from [[../Non-Smooth Calculus/Subgradient and Subdifferential Properties]] that the subgradient operator is a monotone operator.
+Recall from [[../Non-Smooth Calculus/Subgradient Central Hub]] that the subgradient operator is a monotone operator.
 Now we make the claim:

 > let $f$ be convex, proper, and lower semi-continuous, we have the proximal operator of $f$, denoted as $P_f, I - P_f$ being firmly non-expansive operators.